-When determining if your ads are eligible to be shown to a particular search user, Bing Ads first determines if your ad language allows for your ad to be shown in a particular country or region then considers the location target (and other target) settings you have configured.
+When determining if your ads are eligible to be shown to a particular search user, Microsoft Advertising first determines if your ad language allows for your ad to be shown in a particular country or region then considers the location target (and other target) settings you have configured.
 If the target criteria is met and the ad language is available in the country/region, the ad is eligible to display.

 Here are the steps you'd take to determine where your ads are shown: